 When designing a label, it’s easy to get caught up in what the label material might look like.
 Glossy!
 Matte!
 Textured papers!

 But there’s more at stake here than just appearance.
-Choosing the wrong material can not only drain your budget, it can result in a label that doesn’t stick properly, doesn’t perform the way you want, and doesn’t help you sell your product.
+Choosing the wrong material can not only drain your budget, but it can also result in a label that doesn’t stick properly, doesn’t perform the way you want, and doesn’t help you sell your product.

 - Is the material I want available with an adhesive I can use?
 Strong adhesive + paper facing = a label that may wear off or rip but leave tacky adhesive residue behind.

-Focusing on End-User Experience
+Focusing on End-User Experience — and Channel